XDTX75694/Active-Directory-Home-Lab-/README.md

 <img width="1001" height="887" alt="Name change" src="https://github.com/user-attachments/assets/cb923e51-5834-4b36-8fdd-0e35d28e0371" />

-To make it easy to identify this server on the network, I went and changed the name of the computer to ACDC01.
+To make it easier to identify this server on the network, I changed the computer's name to ACDC01.

 ---